Marlon Kimpson: Political career

-In January 2020, Kimpson announced his support for the Joe Biden Presidential Campaign in the competition for the Democratic Presidential nomination.
+In January 2020, Kimpson announced his support for the Joe Biden presidential campaign in the competition for the Democratic presidential nomination.
 Kimpson was selected as one of seventeen speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.

-On March 10, 2023, President Biden published his intent to appoint Kimpson and thirteen others as members to the Advisory Committee for Trade Policy and Negotiations, a Committee established by the Office of the US Trade Representative, part of the Executive Office of the President.
-Kimpson announced that he would vacate his South Carolina Senate seat later this year to take up the appointment.
+On March 10, 2023, President Biden published his intent to appoint Kimpson and thirteen others to the Advisory Committee for Trade Policy and Negotiations, a committee established by the Office of the US Trade Representative, part of the Executive Office of the President.
+Kimpson announced that he would vacate his South Carolina Senate seat later in 2023 to take up the appointment.

+Kimpson attended the 2024 Democratic National Convention as a Sixth Congressional District delegate.